ifrh/Ostfalia-Proforma-Praktomat/README.md

 The code is a fork (2019) from the KIT Praktomat (https://github.com/KITPraktomatTeam/Praktomat).
-It adds the ProFormA interface (https://github.com/ProFormA/proformaxml) which enables Praktomat to be used as a grading back-end in e.g. learning management systems.
+It adds the ProFormA interface (https://github.com/ProFormA/proformaxml) which enables Praktomat to be used as a grading backend in learning management systems.

+The ProFormA format for tasks is 2.0 and 2.0.1 with some limitations.
+The ProFormA format for HTTP requests is 2.0.

 The code is currently only used as a 'docker composition'.
-So the installation manual is not up-to-date.
+So the installation manual for a plain Linux server is not up-to-date, but you can follow the Dockerfile.

 #### Programming Languages